alexfigliolia/galena/README.md

 In Galena, state mutations can occur in-place (`O(1)` space).
 While you can use immutable data structures if you like, it's not required when using this library - by design.
 This is because even the most basic immutable state updates are about 4-5x slower than mutable state updates.
 This `4-5x` balloons even larger the more your state grows.
 When building `Galena`, I wanted to remove the notion of immutability wherever possible.

 #### Composition of State
 To further promote efficient state mutations, `Galena`'s composition architecture allows units of state to be operable without effecting adjacent units of state.
 This means you can can safely make *extremely* frequent updates to your state and be sure that your updates are scoped to specific units - and not your *entire* application state.
-This optimization extends to subscriptions as well!
+This optimization extends to subscriptions as well.
 The only subscriptions that will ever be triggered when state changes, are the ones directly applied to the unit changing.

 #### Benchmarking
 Using 2 identical applications, I've profiled the performance of Galena vs. Redux using 10,000 state updates and 10 connected React Components that'll rerender on each state change.
 The results looked like the following: